-After the convo and being the OC that I am, I Google-d Club Ultima and had a shocking realization.
+I Googled Club Ultima after the convo and I had a shocking realization.
 I found dozens of blog posts about their experiences with Club Ultima.
 Here are some of them:

-Apparently, their selling tactic is to inform you that you won Crown Regency accommodation and that you need to claim it in their Makati office.
-Once you’re there, you’ll be forced to listen to a 90-minute presentation else you won’t get your GC.
-Once the presentation is done, you now need to pay Php 5000 ($115) or more as membership fee to finally get your GC.
+Their selling tactic, apparently, is to inform you that you won a Crown Regency accommodation and that you need to claim it in their Makati office.
+You’ll be forced to listen to a 90-minute presentation once you’re there, else you won’t get your GC.
+Once the presentation is done, you need to pay Php 5000 ($115) or more as a membership fee to finally get your GC.
 In some cases, the other victims who paid can’t even use the GC up until now.

-I am sharing this entry not to discourage anyone of availing membership from Club Ultima but to warn you guys to be vigilant and not to fall victims to a situation where you have no choice but to shell out your hard-earned money.
+I am sharing this entry not to discourage anyone from availing membership from Club Ultima but to warn you guys to be vigilant and not to fall victim to a situation where you have no choice but to shell out your hard-earned money.

 Please take note of the numbers and other details they used in contacting me:

 - Denver Marquez – 09176452731 / 9047781 / 9047788 / 5009440